-In layman's terms, a horse with good posture will generally stand square and be well balanced.
-His cannon bones should be perpendicular to the ground with the centre of mass behind his elbows and aligned below where you, the rider, would sit.
+In layman’s terms, a horse with good posture will generally stand square and be well balanced.
+His cannon bones should be perpendicular to the ground with the centre of mass behind his elbows and aligned below where the rider sits.

 Try these simple posture-perfecting exercises and treatments to keep your horse at his best.

 Not only will a physio be able to spot muscular issues, but they’ll also be able to alleviate soft tissue discomfort and associated compensations, helping to improve his posture.
 To find a qualified equine physiotherapist visit www.acpat.org.